apjanke/agnosterj-zsh-theme/README.md

 Download the files in this repo somewhere, and have your `~/.zshrc` `source` the `agnosterj.zsh-theme` file.

+# Configuration

+Agnoster can be configured by setting these environment variables.

+* `$DEFAULT_USER` - A user name you typically log in as, and which should be omitted from the prompt display when you are that user.
+* `$AGNOSTER_PATH_STYLE` – `full`, `short`, or `shrink` – Controls how the current directory is displayed.

 ## Customizing your prompt

 By default, the prompt has these segments in this order: